-Staff Analysis: All proposed commercial spaces provide a high proportion of glazing.
+Concept Staff Analysis: All proposed commercial spaces provide a high proportion of glazing.
 Residential uses on the ground floor are raised up above the street level intentionally, to provide a sense of privacy within the residences.
 Landscaping and other screening do not seem necessary.

 18.120.090 - Awnings, canopies, and marquees

-A. REQUIREMENT: Provide awnings, canopies, and marquees on buildings that abut the sidewalk.
+A. REQUII REMENT: Provide awnings, canopies, and marquees on buildings that abut the

-Complies Conflicts N/A
+Complies Conflicts N/A sidewalk.

-The state of the s